OrderLab/Legolas/README.md

 ## Requirements

-Legolas is mainly written in Java and tested under Ubuntu 18.04 to 22.04 with JDK 8.
+Legolas is mainly written in Java and tested under Ubuntu 18.04 to 22.04 with JDK 8 to JDK 11.
 We use [Apache Maven](https://maven.apache.org/) to manage the project modules and compilation.

 ## Download